PanagiotisMenounos/3DHex/README.md

 * Up to 10 different printer configurations
 * Trapezoidal / S-Curve motion planner supported for all kind of motions: G0/G1 & G2/G3
 * Optimized arc motion algorithm for G2/G3: microstepping grid resolution
-* Smart curve detection algorithm: No decelaration will occur when the direction change is small for the next move.
+* Smart curve detection algorithm: No deceleration will occur when the direction change is small for the next move.
 Both linear G0/G1 & G2/G3 are considered
 * Basic thermal protection
 * Software axis alignment
 * Support only for Arduino Mega 2560 - RAMPS board